Vegan Orange Cream

 Steps

-• First, thoroughly wash the orange, cut some pieces from the peel making sure not to take the white part which is bitter, and cut strips from the rest of the peel with the appropriate tool: these are to be set aside as decoration.
-Cut the orange in half and squeeze it.
-Measure the juice obtained and then measure the soy milk to make a total of about 1 cup of liquid.
-In my case, I got about 1/3 cup of juice and so I used 2/3 cup of soy milk.
+• First, wash the orange well, cut a few pieces from the peel avoiding the white part which is bitter, and make strips from the rest of the peel with the appropriate tool: these are to be kept aside for decoration.
+Cut the orange in half and juice it.
+Measure the obtained juice, then measure the soy milk to reach about 1 cup of total liquid.
+In my case, I got about 1/3 cup of juice and then I used 2/3 cup of soy milk.

-• In a saucepan, mix flour, agave syrup, and orange juice to form a cream.
-Put on the stove over low heat.
+• In a small saucepan, mix flour, agave syrup, and orange juice to form a creamy mixture.
+Place over low heat.

-• Add the orange peel and the cold soy milk little by little, stirring to incorporate it well.
-Continue stirring, and as soon as it starts to boil, lower the heat and thicken the cream.
-If desired, to make the cream even more yellow / orange you can add a pinch of turmeric now: I did not use it (forgotten!) so in the photos you see the version without turmeric.
+• Add the orange peel and cold soy milk little by little, stirring to incorporate well.
+Continue stirring and as soon as it starts to boil, lower the heat and thicken the cream.
+If desired, to make the cream even more yellow/orange, you can now add a pinch of turmeric: I didn’t use it (forgotten!) so in the photos, you see the version without turmeric.
 If lumps form, after removing the peel, use an electric whisk for a few seconds.
-Even if the cream may seem a bit liquid when it is still hot, when it cools, it will reach the right density to be used even in a piping bag.
+Even if the cream may seem a bit liquid when it’s still hot, once cold it will reach the right consistency to be used even in a piping bag.

-• Remove from the heat and let the cream cool.
-If you’re in a hurry, you can pour it into a metal container immersed in cold water and to prevent crust formation, cover it with a bit of plastic wrap in contact with the surface of the cream.
+• Remove from heat and let cool.
+If in a hurry, you can pour it into a metal container immersed in cold water and to prevent the formation of film cover it with some plastic wrap in contact with the surface of the cream.

 Vegan orange cream, Eat without Belly

-• This vegan orange cream is truly delicious, you can enjoy it simply with a spoon, even adding some dark chocolate chips: but remember to count the extra WW points!
-Or you can use it to fill cakes and cream puffs: it is very versatile!
+• This vegan orange cream is really delicious, you can enjoy it simply by the spoonful also adding some dark chocolate drops: remember, however, to count the extra WW points!
+Or you can use it to fill cakes and puffs: it’s very versatile!

 Vegan orange cream, Eat without Belly

-• And it’s also delicious served with some fresh fruit or with a couple of light cookies for a light snack or a luscious dessert at the end of a meal.
-I found it exquisite, and not just me, it was devoured in no time… Thanks again to Mariuccia for the idea!
+• And it’s also delicious served with some fresh fruit or with a couple of light biscuits for a light snack or a delicious dessert at the end of a meal.
+I found it exquisite and not just me, here it was devoured in no time… Thanks again to Mariuccia for the idea!

 Enjoy!